kssource/BitSequence/README.md

 	* bitwise and, or, xor, not
 	* set, clear bits
 	* iterate over bit sequence, boolean or int, reverse iterator
-	* get binary string, continuous or grouped to byte or half-byte
+	* get binary string, continuous or grouped to byte, half-byte or any group size

 Examples for binary string: